 I’m pretty sure a lot of these decisions were difficult and against the natural instincts of a highly profitable business.
 Potentially cannibalising your own revenues to make a bet in the technology of the future isn’t for the faint of heart.
 There’s still a lot to change and Microsoft isn’t stopping here, but it is because of that strategy that they are the only tech company to feature in the top 10 organisations with the largest market cap for 20 years running.
 And most recently, holding on to the top spot as the most valuable company in the world.

-Very early along that journey, at Cloudreach we recognised the potential of the Azure platform to help our customers transform their business, and have partnered with Microsoft since 2014.
+Very early along that journey, at Cloudreach we recognised the potential of the Azure platform and Azure cloud migration to help our customers transform their business, and have partnered with Microsoft since 2014.
 That has evolved through the years, to the point we launched a dedicated Microsoft Azure practice earlier in the year.